Order of Visit: High Point # 45

 When to Visit: Located in the remote northern section of the Wind River Range, the various routes to Gannett Peak are covered in snow for much of the year.
 Thus, the peak climbing season is late June through mid-September.
 If you go early, expect swollen rivers and hordes of mosquitoes!
 If you hike later in the season, expect the Gooseneck’s bergschrund to become a wider obstacle as the snow bridge melts out.

-Getting There: Gannett Peak is located on the western side of the Wyoming approximately 90 miles southeast of Jackson, WY.
+Getting There: Gannett Peak is located on the western side of Wyoming, approximately 90 miles southeast of Jackson, WY.
 There are two different routes to the peak, both of which merge at the Gooseneck Ridge before the summit:

 • Western Route – The more popular western approach begins at the Elkhart Park Trailhead near Pinedale, WY.
-This route begins at 11,600′ and requires a 40-mile (roundtrip) hike to the summit and requires going over Bonney Pass and descending before heading up the Gannett Peak;
+This route begins at 11,600′ and requires a 40-mile (round-trip) hike to the summit, and requires going over Bonney Pass and descending before heading up Gannett Peak.

 Fees/Permits: None, unless: (1) your group is larger than 8 people, or (2) you opt to cross the Wind River Indian Reservation, which requires special permission, fees, and tribal transportation.

-Guides: Climbing Gannett Peak will require some technical mountaineering skills, which is why a high percentage of highpointers hire a guide company to assist with a successful summit.
+Guides: Climbing Gannett Peak requires some technical mountaineering skills, which is why a high percentage of highpointers hire a guide company to help ensure a successful summit.
 One of the most popular guide companies is Jackson Hole Mountain Guides (aka TMG), which offers two different packages: a 6-day backpacking trip from Elkhart Park (the west side) and a 5-day backpacking trip from Cold Springs (the east side).

-Accessibility: Gannett Peak is one of the more difficult state high points to for most people to access.
-The two primary routes to the peak’s summit are deep in the backcountry (20-25 miles from the nearest trailhead), coupled with high altitude, rock scrambling, and snow climbing gear/ropes.
+Accessibility: Gannett Peak is one of the more difficult state high points to access for most people.
+The two primary routes to the peak’s summit are deep in the backcountry (20-25 miles from the nearest trailhead) and require high-altitude, rock-scrambling, and snow-climbing gear/ropes.
 Some professional guide companies use mules to assist with packing in gear and food for this long trek, but it will still require excellent physical fitness.

 Bonus: Visitors to Gannett Peak only have about an hour’s drive to see two of Wyoming’s other natural wonders: Yellowstone National Park and Grand Teton National Park.